algorealmInc/SwarmNL/research.md

 #### Consistency model

-Replication is greatly influenced by the configured **consistency model**, which ensures that all nodes in the network have a consistent view.
+Replication is greatly influenced by the configured **consistency model**, which ensures that all nodes have a consistent view of the data in the network.
 SwarmNL supports two consistency models:

 ```rust
    /// The consistency models supported.